Vollinger0/esm/readme.md

 - fully integrated to be used with EAH
 - supports a direct starting mode (without launcher), when you're running several instances of the game on one machine.
 - various tools to manage the galaxy
-- almost all features, limits, timeouts and paths are configurable
-- everything is logged in console and logfiles, so you can always see what the scripts do, did and what happened when.
-- freely configurable in-game announcer for a few actions
-- special downloadserver as tool, that creates and serves the shared data folder as downloadable zip, see performance section

 ### Screenshot